gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ### Add some Markdown first

 Navigate to the first cell and start with a title.

-By using the `%md` directive we can switch to the Markdown interpreter, which can be used for displaying static text.
+In **Zeppelin**, by using the `%md` directive we can switch to the Markdown interpreter, which can be used for displaying static text.
 ```
 %md
 # Spark DataFrame sample with flights data